NVIDIA/spark-rapids/docs/dev/nvtx_profiling.md

 To make it run in Spark’s distributed mode, start the worker with "nsys profile " in front of the worker start command.
-Here is an example that starts up a slave in standalone mode, profiles it and the shell until the shell exits (using Ctrl+D) while stopping the slave process at the end."
+Here is an example that starts up a worker in standalone mode, profiles it and the shell until the shell exits (using Ctrl+D) while stopping the worker process at the end."
 ```
 nsys profile bash -c " \
 CUDA_VISIBLE_DEVICES=0 ${SPARK_HOME}/sbin/start-slave.sh $master_url & \